shiningn-osu/software-dev-ii-project/UserDocumentation.md

 2. List the ingredient name and gram amount in the corresponding fields, and then save the ingredient.
   2.1 Optionally, you can delete the listed ingredient if you don't wish to include it in the saved meal.
 3. Go down to the create a meal field, type in a meal name, and then click the "Create Meal" button to take all listed ingredients and store them inside of a meal entry.
+4. Go back to the home page via the "Home" navbar element at the top of the screen to view that the most recent nutrition breakdown table new has the most recent meal's information.

 ### Find Recipes
 1. Navigate to the Recipe Search page by clicking the "Recipe Search" navbar item from the navbar at the top of the screen.